mrstk123/OldPhoneKeyPad/README.md

 ## Description

-This handy utility gives you a single `OldPhoneKeyPad()` method that does all the heavy lifting.
+This handy utility gives you a single `OldPhonePad()` method that does all the heavy lifting.
 Just feed it a string of key presses, and it'll decode it into a readable message.
 It works just like you remember, handling everything from cycling through letters on a key to dealing with pauses and backspaces.

 ## Prerequisites